c1462881/Multispecies-transport-model/README.md

 ## Running the 1D reductionist model

-All physical, geometrical, and numerical settings live in `1D_model/configuration.py`.
-The typical workflow is:
+All physical, geometrical, and numerical settings reside in `1D_model/configuration.py`, and a typical run therefore follows this workflow:

 ```bash
 cd 1D_model